 - Note the location of overhead lines, even if you will just be moving equipment around the farm.
 Line heights can vary depending on the weather and age of the lines.
 Keep your distance from power lines by maintaining the 10 meter safe zone.

-- Know that vegetation near power lines may also be a hazard.
+- Be aware that vegetation near power lines may also be a hazard.

 DO NOT ATTEMPT TO MEASURE THE EXISTING POWER LINES

-In the event that your machinery or vehicle contacts an overhead line:
+In the event that your equipment or vehicle contacts an overhead line:

-- Only leave your vehicle if it is absolutely necessary and then be sure to jump clear of the vehicle ensuring that you do not maintain contact with the vehicle with any part of your body.
-It is critical that you do not touch your vehicle and the ground at the same time.
+- Only leave your vehicle if it is absolutely necessary, that is your safety is compromised.
+If you decide to exit the vehicle, you must jump clear of the vehicle ensuring that you do not maintain/have contact with the vehicle with any part of your body.
+It is critical that you do not touch the vehicle/equipment and the ground at the same time.

 - Once on the ground, hop or shuffle, keeping both feet together, until you are at least 10 meters away.
-Electricity can be conducted through your body when you step which is why it is so important to keep your feet together.
+It is critical to keep your feet together because electricity can be conducted through your body when you step.

-- Do not allow anyone to approach the equipment as they will be walking into an energized zone and will be in danger.
+- Do not allow anyone to approach the equipment as they will be walking into a dangerous energized zone and could be electrocuted.